 Process Diagram

-The scp command uses the SSH Control Socket created by the ssh command to establish a connection to the local machine on port 2222 (using the -P option to specify the port), and copies the file located at /path/to/file to remote-server2 at the location /path/to/destination.
+The scp command uses the SSH Control Socket created by the SSH command to establish a connection to the local machine on port 2222 (using the -P option to specify the port) and copies the file located at /path/to/file

-During the process, multiple TCP connections are established, as indicated by the numbered arrows in the diagram.
+Multiple TCP connections are established during the process, as indicated by the numbered arrows in the diagram.
 The SSH connections are also numbered and labeled for clarity.

 Example 4: Using a SOCKS Proxy